 Payment

-Paying for Therapy: Insurance, Out of Network, Cash
+Paying for Therapy: Insurance, Out of Network, Out of Pocket, and Scheduling

 What does the cost of therapy include?
 You’re not just paying for 53 to 60 minutes of therapy.
 I work outside our scheduled appointment to plan, research, and design your course of treatment.

-A typical course of treatment is about 6 to 12 months (12 to 24 sessions).
-It could be less or more.
-Could be over a year, depending on what yo need to work on.
+A typical course of treatment is about 6 to 12 months, but can be 3 months or more than a year.
+It will depend on what you need.
 That’s something we discuss collaboratively.

-Therapy is a short term commitment and investment in your overall mental health, ability to function and succeed in your life.
+Therapy is a commitment you make.
+It is an investment that costs us time, energy, and money.
+The goal is to improve your overall mental health, ability to function and ability to succeed.
 A little time and money invested in therapy today can help you for the rest of your life.

-Quick example for if I do not accept your insurance and you’re paying cash, here’s an example of your options (keep in mind, rates are negotiable) -
+Quick example for what it looks like if I do not accept your insurance and you’re paying cash, here’s an example of your options (keep in mind, rates are negotiable) -

 These are estimates and may differ from your actual cost.